The Purpose of ShameBy Dr. Margaret Paul

 2. It protects us from other feelings that we are afraid to feel, and gives us a sense of control over our own feelings.

-As bad as shame feels, many people prefer it to the feelings that shame may be covering up - loneliness, grief, sadness, sorrow, or helplessness over others.
+As bad as shame feels, many people prefer it to the feelings that shame may be covering up - loneliness, grief, heartbreak, sorrow, or helplessness over others.
 Just as anger may be a cover-up for these difficult feelings, so is shame.
-Shame is totally different than loneliness or grief or helplessness over others: While shame is a feeling that we are causing by our own false beliefs, loneliness, grief, sadness, sorrow, or helplessness over others are existential feelings - feelings that are a natural result of life.
-We feel grief over losing someone we love, or loneliness when we want to connect with someone or play with someone and there is no one around or no one open to connection, love or play.
+Shame is totally different than loneliness or grief or helplessness over others: While shame is a feeling that we are causing by our own false beliefs, loneliness, grief, heartbreak, sorrow, or helplessness over others are existential feelings - feelings that are a natural result of life.
+We feel grief and heartbreak over losing someone we love, or loneliness when we want to connect with someone or play with someone and there is no one around or no one open to connection, love or play.
 Many people would rather feel an awful feeling that they are causing, than feel the authentic painful feelings of life.

 If you are finding it difficult to move beyond shame, it is because you are addicted to the feeling of control that your shame-based beliefs give you - control over others' feelings and behavior and control over your own authentic feelings.
 As long as having the control is most important to you, you will not let go of your false core shame beliefs.